The Energy Journal

 The Energy Journal is a quarterly peer-reviewed academic journal published by the International Association for Energy Economics and covering issues related to energy economics.
 It was established in 1980 and the editor-in-chief is Adonis Yatchew (University of Toronto).

 Impact and reception

 According to the Journal Citation Reports, the journal has a 2014 impact factor of 1.772, ranking it 23rd out of 88 journals in the category "Energy & Fuels".

+Abstracting and indexing

+The journal is abstracted and indexed in: